 Essentially, salt is a flavor enhancer.
 Adding the right salt (and the right amount of salt) can take food from bland to delicious.
 It primes your tastebuds to enjoy all the flavor compounds and notes in a dish.
 This is also why salt is found in a variety of seasoning blends.

 Sea salts come from, you guessed it, the sea.
-It's still harvested from ocean water in traditional ways.
+Salt is still harvested from ocean water in traditional ways.
 Mayan Sea Salt has a clean flavor and an interesting tie to the ancient Mayan way of life.
 This sea salt has long been harvested off the coast of Guatemala.
-It is estimated that up to 30 tons a day were transported into the interior of Mesoamerica to supply the Mayan people.
+It is estimated that, at the peak of the Mayan empire, up to 30 tons a day were transported into the interior of Mesoamerica.

 French Fleur de Sel is considered by some to be the best salt in the world.
 Sea salt in France is still harvested in the traditional way, by drying seawater in shallow pools.
 As the water evaporates, crystals form.
 If wind, sun, and temperature conditions are right, bright white crystals will form on the surface.
 This Fleur de Sel, the flower of the salt, must be harvested quickly before it precipitates back into the water.
 This natural sea salt contains no additives or preservatives and has high levels of magnesium and calcium.